 Nowadays, such specific features can be seen among many fishes (for example, flowerhorn) but earlier it was rather unusual.
 However, lionhead cichlids also differ from others in the way they swim.

-Frontosa (Cyphotilapia frontosa, earlier named Paratilapia frontosa) is a very beautiful fish and it’s very popular among cichlid-fans.
+Frontosa (lat.
+Cyphotilapia frontosa, earlier named Paratilapia frontosa) is a very beautiful fish and it’s very popular among cichlid-fans.
 Etymology of the fish name Cyphotilapia is the following: Cypho from Greek means a “hunchback” and Tilapia when translated from the local dialect means “fish”.

-The translation of the specific name frontosa from Latin means “with a big forehead”.
+The translation of the specific name from Latin means “with a big forehead”.
 Frontosa are perfect for the experienced aquarists.
-Frontosa fish is large with very nice, deep and contrastive coloring.
+Fish is large with very nice, deep and contrastive coloring.